Bijoy Garg: IMSA VP Racing SportsCar Challenge

 Alongside a full time campaign in open wheel racing, Garg would make his sportscar racing debut in the 2023 IMSA VP Racing SportsCar Challenge driving for Jr III Racing.
 He would have a good debut, getting pole position for race one at Daytona, and finishing third in the race.
 At the second round of the championship held at Sebring, Garg would qualify on pole for both races.
 He went on to have a dominant performance to win both races.
 Following two 2nd places at Mosport, Garg would get his third win at Lime Rock Park, cutting rival Dan Goldburg's championship lead to 20 points.
 He would go on a four race win streak which resulted in a comfortable lead in the championship ahead of Goldburg.
 Going into the final round at Road Atlanta, Garg was still in a title battle with Dan Goldburg.
 Garg would start in second behind debutant Jagger Jones in race one.
 During lap one, Jones made a mistake going into turn 10, and Garg capitalized by overtaking Jones for the race lead.
 Garg continued to control the race up front defending against Jones.
 Ultimately, Garg would prevail, and win the race.
 While not quite winning the championship, all Garg had to do was start race two to win the title.
 Race two would have a chaotic end to cap off the season.
 With two minutes left in the race, Garg was sitting in third behind Dan Goldburg and race leader Jagger Jones.
 The race picture quickly changed in the span of two laps.
 Jones' car had a mechanical issue and came to a stop near the start/finish line.
 Goldburg would then inherit the lead and Garg moved up to second.
 During the final lap, Goldburg attempted to overtake the lapped LMP3 car of Jon Brownson, however Goldburg misjudged his entry and collided with Brownson.
 This resulted in Goldburg spinning out into the gravel.
 Garg was quickly able to close up to a recovering Goldburg and eventually overtook him.
-Garg held onto the lead and capped off his season with a 6th consecutive win and 8 total victories.
-He would also secure the title ahead of Dan Goldburg due to Garg starting race two.
-This was a significant point in his career as this was his first ever championship in any racing series.
+Garg held onto the lead and capped off his season with a sixth consecutive win and eight total victories, claiming the championship of the series.